matuszewskijan/jekyll-now/_posts/2022-12-03-How-to-deploy-multiple-apps-on-single-server-with-Capistrano.md

 Almost everyone uses cloud hosting solutions like Heroku or AWS nowadays(and I don't expect it to change even after [this DHH post](https://world.hey.com/dhh/why-we-re-leaving-the-cloud-654b47e0)).
 But if you still self-host your apps then [Capistrano](https://github.com/capistrano/capistrano) would be well known to you.

 My client had an uncommon requirement - to deploy two versions of the same application twice on one server.
-We were already using `Capistrano` there so I started lurking how to quickly fulfil the client's needs.
+The applications should use the same codebase but a different database, credentials and domain address as we wanted to perform some experiments.

-Not getting into the details of `why` let me show you `how` to do it:
+We were already using `Capistrano` for deployment so I came up with such solution:
 ```ruby
 # config/deploy.rb
 APPLICATIONS = %w[app1 app2]